regb/scala-smtlib/README.md

 SMT solvers and use them from the programmable API.
 Or you could even get crazier and use a [pure Scala SMT solver](https://github.com/regb/scabolic) that happens to implement the SMT-LIB api.

-The library is still in development and is evolving along with the needs of the projects that use it.
+The library is still in development and is evolving along with the needs of the projects using it.

 Setup
 -----